Streaming & CDC: Syncing Data

 4. Hardware Reality: Version Conflicts

-• Send the Postgres LSN (Log Sequence Number) or Timestamp as the version.
+• When streaming changes, send the Postgres LSN (Log Sequence Number) or a high-precision Timestamp as the document version.

-• Elasticsearch will reject any write where New Version < Current Version.
+• Elasticsearch’s versioning mechanism will actively reject any write request where New Version < Current Version, perfectly preventing out-of-order writes from corrupting the index state.